 A Palliative Care volunteer service has recently been established at Snowy Monaro Regional Council and the Palliative Care Eurobodalla Volunteer Service.
 Find out more.

-COORDINARE has partnered with Palliative Aged Care Consultancy Services (PACCS) to help selected Residential Aged Care Facilities (RACFs) in South Eastern NSW provide free palliative care for their residents.
+COORDINARE has partnered with Palliative Aged Care Consultancy Services (PACCS) to help Residential Aged Care Facilities (RACFs) in South Eastern NSW provide free palliative care for their residents.

-A Palliative Care Clinical Nurse Consultant (CNC) facilitates Needs Rounds to selected RACFs on a regular basis.
+A Palliative Care Clinical Nurse Consultant (CNC) facilitates Needs Rounds to RACFs on a regular basis.
 The Needs Round is a specific meeting with the key staff of the RACF and the PACCS Clinical Nurse Consultant to discuss the residents and their needs.
 Find out more.

 Dr Sue Rainsford from Australian National University (ANU) is currently piloting the use of case conferencing in Residential Aged Care Facilities (RACFs) to enhance end of life care in Cooma, Berridale, and Bombala.